MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Examples
   - The gauges in a car are an abstraction of the car's performance.
   - A map is an abstraction of an area.
+  - A model airplane is an abstraction of a real airplane and may be used to test aerodynamics.

 - Implications